lvlasuod/Emotion/README.md

 ## Technique Demonstration

 Methodology:
 We have chosen three optimizers and three learning rates for each of them.
 We have trained our model on each of their combinations and analysed the results obtained.
+Optimizers are ADAM, SGD and RMSProp while learning rates are 0.01, 0.03, and 0.1.

 Data set: